monish8978/auto_create_ticket/README.md

 You can verify this by checking the status:

-sudo systemctl status auto_create_ticket
+sudo systemctl status auto-create-ticket

 It should show something like:

-● auto_create_ticket.service - Auto Create Ticket FastAPI Service
+● auto-create-ticket.service - Auto Create Ticket FastAPI Service
    Active: active (running)

 You can also manually start or stop the service anytime:

-sudo systemctl restart auto_create_ticket sudo systemctl stop auto_create_ticket
+sudo systemctl restart auto-create-ticket sudo systemctl stop auto-create-ticket

 🌐 Accessing the API